 - Sick birds showing neurological signs or that die shortly after exhibiting these signs.

-- DNR will submit birds suspected of potentially carrying HPAI to the National Wildlife Health Center or the Minnesota Veterinary Diagnostic Laboratory for testing.
+- Wild birds suspected of potentially carrying HPAI will be tested or sent to the National Wildlife Health Center or Minnesota Veterinary Diagnostic Laboratory.

 - Check back for updates on our HPAI response.